Frustrated Mickelson swats moving ball with putter at Open

+“That’s where we clarified that, ‘Phil, you actually made a stroke at a moving ball, and so we have to apply that rule.’

+“That’s different than if he had deliberately just stopped the ball or whacked it in another direction or something like that.
+So it’s just, it’s us applying the rules.”

-SOUTHAMPTON, N.Y. — Whether he ever wins a U.S. Open — and that prospect is increasingly bleak at age 48 — Phil Mickelson will be remembered for what happened on the 13th green at Shinnecock Hills on Saturday.
+Whether he ever wins a U.S. Open — and that prospect is increasingly bleak at age 48 — Mickelson will be remembered for what happened on the 13th green.

 Call it the Mickelson Meltdown.